Anna May Waters: Early life

-Anna May Waters, known as May, was born on 21 January 1903, in Strathroy, Ontario, Canada to Mary (née McDonald) and David Waters.
+Anna May Waters, known as May, was born on 21 January 1903, in Strathroy, Ontario, to Mary (née McDonald) and David Waters.
 When she was eight years old, she moved with her parents and three brothers to Winnipeg, Manitoba.
 She was educated at Lord Roberts School and Kelvin High School, before entering nursing training.
 In 1927, Waters graduated from Winnipeg General Hospital as a registered nurse.

-Career
+Nursing career

-Waters began nursing in December, 1927 at the Manitoba Tuberculosis Sanatorium in Ninette and remained there for two years.
+Waters began nursing in December 1927 at the Manitoba Tuberculosis Sanatorium in Ninette and remained there for two years.
 She then went to work in the Central Tuberculosis Clinic in Manitoba.
-In 1940, she enlisted in the Royal Canadian Army Medical Corps (RCAMC) and was appointed as the nursing-sister-in-charge of the Fort Osborne Military Hospital.
-On 27 October 1941, she became one of the first two nurses to serve in a battlefield area during World War II, when she and Kathleen Christie sailed aboard the HMT Awatea for Hong Kong with the Winnipeg Grenadiers.
+In 1940, following the outbreak of the Second World War, she enlisted in the Royal Canadian Army Medical Corps (RCAMC) and was appointed as the nursing-sister-in-charge of the Fort Osborne Military Hospital.
+On 27 October 1941, she became one of the first two Canadian nurses to serve in an operational area during the war, when she and Kathleen Christie sailed aboard the HMT Awatea for Hong Kong with the Winnipeg Grenadiers.
 After stops in Honolulu and Manila the ship arrived in Kong Kong on 16 November.
 She was assigned to the malaria and dysentery wards of the hospital.

-On December 8, when war was declared in the Pacific, the nurses moved to St. Albert's Convent.
+On 8 December 1941, when war was declared in the Pacific, the nurses moved to St. Albert's Convent.
 Within three days, they had established an Auxiliary Military Hospital at the convent and relocated all patients there.
 That same day, the first bombing of Hong Kong occurred, with the hospital taking seventeen direct hits.
-On Christmas Eve, rumors circulated that the colony had unconditionally surrendered to the Japanese forces and on Christmas day the Japanese occupation of Hong Kong began.
-On December 19, the St. Albert's Military Hospital was taken over by the Japanese.
+On Christmas Eve, rumours circulated that the colony had unconditionally surrendered to the Japanese forces and on Christmas day the Japanese occupation of Hong Kong began.
+On 19 December, the St. Albert's Military Hospital was taken over by the Japanese.
 Though they were prisoners of war, the sisters continued to care for the patients under their charge until they were sent to Stanley Internment Camp in August 1942.
-After fourteen months of captivity, Waters was repatriated in 1943 to Canada.
+After fourteen months of captivity, Waters was repatriated to Canada in 1943.